kalyan4812/FLIPSHOP/README.md

-The app is developed using native android(Java).App follows clean code strategy.
+The app is developed using native android(Java).It is tightly coupled as it was developed as a project to learn Android Development.

 ### App ScreenShots Of Client side.